Are you wondering how to make moist Spelt Hot Cross Buns?

 - PREPARE the batter for the cross.
 In a small bowl add oil, water and flour and mix with a whisk or wooden spoon until smooth.
 Spoon this mixture into a piping bag ready to pipe before the buns are baked.

 - PREHEAT the oven to 190˚C.

-- PIPE the cross batter in a thin line through the centre on the buns and back over the other side to create a cross on each bun. (see the video for further instructions if needed, I now like a X instead of a cross just for fun and to be less cross like).
+- PIPE the cross batter in a thin line through the centre on the buns and back over the other side to create a cross on each bun. (see the video for further instructions if needed, I now like an X instead of a cross just for fun and to be less cross-like).